Where is the toy library?

 You can still return your toys.
 Leave your printout with your toys.
-If you don’t have that, leave a note with your name and list of toy numbers so those on duty can find you on the computer.
+If you don’t have that, leave a note with your name so that duty members can easily find your list on the computer.

 How can I pay for my toys?

 We have prepaid cards to the value of $10 or $20 which can be purchased from the librarian.
-Each $2 section can be ‘clicked’ off for Dvds, red spots, fines etc. Otherwise small change is always appreciated.
-We have EFTPOS available but not credit card.
+Each $2 section can be ‘clicked’ off for red spots or fines etc. Otherwise small change is always appreciated.
+We have EFTPOS available but do not accept credit cards.

 How do I know what pieces my toy should have?

 Each toy comes packaged with a list of pieces.
 We recommend you carefully check every toy and its packaging against the list once you have it home.

 If there is a problem (e.g. missing pieces or incorrect pieces), please contact the toy library via email within 48 hours of hiring the toy.
 Leaving a message ensures you are not liable for any incorrect or missing pieces.

 You may chose to keep small pieces from toys in the container rather than giving them to your child.
 This can save the stress of trying to find a small piece just before coming to the toy library!